StackItHQ/pes-AnirudhRevanur/README.md

 We have a checklist at the bottom of this README file, which you should update as your progress with your assignment.
 It will help us evaluate your project.

-- [ ] My code's working just fine! 🥳
+- [ x] My code's working just fine! 🥳
-- [ ] I have recorded a video showing it working and embedded it in the README ▶️
+- [ x] I have recorded a video showing it working and embedded it in the README ▶️
-- [ ] I have tested all the normal working cases 😎
+- [ x] I have tested all the normal working cases 😎
 - [ ] I have even solved some edge cases (brownie points) 💪
 - [ ] I added my very planned-out approach to the problem at the end of this README 📜